 To add on to the idea of increasing your income, here’s a direct quote from Tim Ferriss’ blog regarding “lifestyle costing” and the Target Monthly Income:

 “Even if the total is intimidating, don’t fret.
 It is possible—case studies in the book prove it—to get to more than $10,000 per month in extra income within three months.
 This is usually 3 or 4 times more than is needed.
 Getting to an extra $2,000 or $3,000 is seldom a problem.”
+[This link leads to Amazon.
+Full disclosure: I earn affiliate commission if you purchase through this link.]

 And Tim is right.
 You can increase your income.
 I’ve done it myself too, from scratch—and I’m no better, or no more special than you are.